Indicia-Team/indicia-docs/administrating/warehouse/importing-uksi.rst

 **Query 7 - title=taxon_ranks**

+Retrieves a list of all possible taxon ranks, e.g. Phylum, Family, Species.

 .. code-block:: sql

   SELECT TAXON_RANK.SEQUENCE, TAXON_RANK.SHORT_NAME, TAXON_RANK.LONG_NAME, TAXON_RANK.LIST_FONT_ITALIC
   FROM TAXON_RANK;

 **Query 8 - title=tcn_duplicates**

+Where there are multiple common names and it is otherwise not possible to pick a single default one to use in reports, this table provides a link from the organims to a taxon record containing a common name to use.

 .. code-block:: sql